Ir al contenido principal

 Saat Paak takes place right after the bride is carried to the wedding mandap while she keeps her face covered with two betel leaves.
 Usually, the brothers or cousins carry her in a Peerhi or wooden seat (somewhat similar to a Butta wedding), and that's when they take seven rounds around the groom.
 Once this Saat Paak is over, the bride and the groom look at each other three times on Shubho Drishti.
 This is followed by an exuberant and super fun Mala Bodol ceremony or the Jaimala ceremony.

-Fun Fact: Ages ago when only arranged marriages existed, the bride and the groom never saw each other until Shubho Drishti which is why this tradition is celebrated with such fervour.
+Fun Fact: Ages ago, when only arranged marriages existed, the bride and groom never saw each other until Shubho Drishti, which is why this tradition is celebrated with such fervour.

 Kanyadan or Sampradan

 The groom and the bride sit facing each other and the bride's father gives her hand to the groom and ties the holy knot using both their clothes.
-This is the Kanyadan ritual also known as Sampradan in Bengali wedding.
-There are chanting of mantras which represents the groom promising the bride's father to take care of his daughter all his life.
+This is the Kanyadan ritual also known as Sampradan in Bengali weddings.
+There are chanting mantras, which represent the groom promising the bride's father to take care of his daughter all his life.
 Once it's done, the couple now sits side by side, the bride on the left.

-There are two groups of Bengalis who follow slightly different Bashi Biye traditions.
-Those who have East Bengal ancestry, (now Bangladesh) are known as "Bangaal" and those who have their roots in West Bengal, called "Ghoti".
+Two groups of Bengalis follow slightly different Bashi Biye traditions.
+Those who have East Bengal ancestry, (now Bangladesh) are known as "Bangaal," and those who have their roots in West Bengal are called "Ghoti."
 The following rituals are followed by both but with some differences:

-On all Bengali wedding carried out by Ghoti, Bashi Biye is performed right after the Kanyadaan on the same mandap with a little break.
+On all Bengali weddings carried out by Ghoti, Bashi Biye is performed right after the Kanyadaan on the same mandap with a little break.
 Some play a few wedding games right at the mandap.
 It is a one-day wedding.
-However, in a Bangaal Biye, the couple leaves for the bride's house after Kanyadan and play wedding games with sisters and brothers in the family.
+However, in a Bangaal Biye, the couple leaves for the bride's house after Kanyadan and plays wedding games with sisters and brothers in the family.

 Bashi Biye Snan